catgriffin85/pp3-survey-results/README.md

 ### Results Section

-Once all questions have been answered and the thank you message has been displayed the user will be provided with surevey results that let them know how many other people answered the survey the same as them and the % to the total number of survey responses.
+Once all questions have been answered and the thank you message has been displayed the user will be provided with survey results that let them know how many other people answered the survey the same as them and the % to the total number of survey responses.

 For example: if a user has entered "5" for "excellent" as their answer to the first question they will be show the % of people who also answered "excellent" to that question as well as the total number of people who answered the same.